Numbers 9 – Keeping the Passover; the Cloud by Day and Fire by Night

 i.
 Which would be worse – to have never seen such an amazing visual emblem of God’s presence and glory, or to have seen it – and then watch it depart?
 This is why God so sparingly appeals to our physical senses with the emblems of His glory; we will be (perhaps rightly) devastated when the emblem is gone.

 ii.
 In 1992, some prophets within the Vineyard movement claimed to have discovered a sensory evidence of God’s presence: They said they learned God smells like roses or honeysuckle.
-When then do you do when the smell stops – or you smell what they said sin smells like, sulfur.
+They also said that sin smells like sulfur.

 c.
 From evening until morning it was above the tabernacle like the appearance of fire: Additionally, this was more than proof of God’s presence.
 The cloud by day and the fire by night were actual helps and comforts to Israel.
 The fire at night was obviously a comfort to Israel in the midst of a dark wilderness, and the cloud by day would be a shade from the hot wilderness sun.